trueheart78/trueheart78.com/now.md

 ## 🎮 Playing Until Credits

+* _Life is Strange: True Colors_ on Xbox Series X. 💚
 * _Wildermyth_ on PC.
 * _Tales of Arise_ on Xbox Series X.
 * _Down the Rabbit Hole_ on Oculus Quest 2.